The Valentine Pig

 And so, he shan't defile his heifer's ilk.

-Though wise he thinks, his heart pines for his cow,
+Though wise he thinks, his heart yearns for his cow,

 For he finds him in her soul, pleasure and pain;